Ogombo-collins/Exploratory-Data-Analysis-of-Kenya-s-Mobile-Money-Payments-Data/README.md

 1. Aquiring insights into [underlying trends and patterns](https://www.knowledgehut.com/blog/data-science/eda-data-science)
 2. Increase understanding of data features and how they relate to each other
-3. Optimize data-driven decsions by improving data understanding
+3. Optimize data-driven decisions by improving data understanding
-4. Deriving better questions that are relvenat to our data and business challenge.
+4. Deriving better questions that are relevant to our data and business challenge.

 The key elements that will be discussed in our EDA of Kenyan Mobile Payments dataset include: